-H. Air Shutter Setting
+I. Air Shutter Setting

-This appliance has a factory set air shutter that is set for the minimum vertical vent run.
+This appliance has an adjustable air shutter (which controls the primary air) factory set for the minimum vertical vent run.
 If your installation has more than the minimum required vertical vent length, adjustment of the air shutter may be necessary to obtain optimal flame appearance.
+This should be adjusted by a qualified installer at the time of installation.